God’s Design for Great Relationships

 And because we know and understand how deeply loved we are, we can confidently be our authentic selves with others.
 Free to let down our defenses, be vulnerable, open and honest.
 To speak up when we disagree because we’re not relying on people-pleasing or the approval of others to fill us.
 We learn to love wholeheartedly, and our relationships grow lasting and strong because they are built on truth and fueled by the gift of God’s love.

 We need to be at our best to keep up with the plans God has for us, and that means loving and caring for ourselves – physically, emotionally and spiritually.

 Lots of us get confused here.
 One end of the self-care spectrum claims that loving yourself is selfish or self-indulgent.
 The other end exalts it as the highest goal.
-Neither is the type of self-love we’re talking about here.
+Neither is the healthy self-love we’re asked to practice.

 So get the rest you need.
 Eat right and exercise.
 Spend time with God chasing your dreams and finding your joys.
 Care enough to say no when others are abusive or destructive.
 Not because you believe yourself to be more important than others, but because you are a dearly beloved child of the King.
 (1 John 3:1)

 What Jesus called the Greatest Commandment contains God’s design for great relationships: Love God.
 Love others as you love yourself.

 It takes a lifetime of practice, but no rulebook is required.
 Just a heart to live and love as God loves us.
 And the faith to believe that with His help, we can grow the great relationships He wants for us.

 Thanks for reminding me how to prioritize all my relationships.
 I tend to go at it from the middle out..